hapijs/lab/README.md

 ```

 When a test is completed, 'done()' must be called, otherwise the test will time out (2 seconds by default) and will fail.
-The test passes if 'done()' is call once before the timeout, and no exception was thrown.
+The test passes if 'done()' is call once before the timeout, and no exception thrown.

 **lab** works with any test utility that throws error when a condition isn't met.
 It uses the same error interface as
 [mocha](http://visionmedia.github.com/mocha/) and already includes (chai)[http://chaijs.com/]'s 'expect()' in its exported